Updated: June 23, 2022

 I can’t stress enough the importance of visuals in your blog post.
 It helps your audience scan your content, it helps them understand your story, not in the last place, visuals act as separators and transitions in your text.
 Have you heard the expression, “Show don’t tell?”
 That is because our brains are wired to remember visuals better than just plain text.

-There are many tools out there, helping you find and use free images (with attribution) for your blog posts or even create your own images.
+There are many tools out there, that help you find and use free images (with attribution) for your blog posts or even create your own images.
+For example, you can find a lot of cartoon illustrations on our website, which are great for blog posts.
+And here is a real-life example.

 One of the most important images for your blog post is your “feature image” – or the image you have at the top of your article, right next to your headline.
 It makes the first impression and it sets the tone for the rest of your post.